4 minute read

 Private loans can be valuable tools in helping students and families bridge the gap between their financial aid and the cost of attendance at their school.
 Private student loans are based on the cost of attendance at your school, minus any other financial aid (including any federal student loans you may have received).
 Given the federal loan limits, many students find that they need to supplement with private loans to cover the full cost of college.
 You will need to apply for each student loan individually through the provider.

-There are many private student loans out there, and not all private student loans are created equal.
-For example, the NC Assist Loan offers competitive fixed rates, and we never charge fees.
-We even beat some federal loans when you compare our rates.
-It’s crucial that you carefully do your research to find the loan that works best for you and your family.
+Many private student loans are available, and they are not all created equal.
+For example, the NC Assist Loan offers competitive fixed rates and does not charge fees.
+Compare carefully to find the loan that works best for you.

 FAQs About Student Loans